-Payments to staff and suppliers are less than the forecasted amount in the Long Term Plan predominantly due to the transfer of two staff from the council's Economic Development activity and the interest expense for the Marsden Point rail link joint venture being transferred out of the payments to staff and suppliers to the Finance costs line.
+Payments to staff and suppliers are greater than the forecasted amount in the Long Term Plan predominantly due to the introduction of 240 thousand in anticipation of a successful economic development project application to the Ministry for Primary Industries.
+This additional 240 thousand is funded from the Investment and Growth Reserve.
+Also affecting this variance is the transfer of two staff from the council's Economic Development activity and the interest expense for the Marsden Point rail link joint venture being transferred out of the payments to staff and suppliers to the Finance costs line.